By Steve Scherer and David Ljunggren

-Macklem in a speech to the chamber of commerce in Calgary, Alberta, said one possible reason for inflation staying above target was that it might be taking longer for rates to work, but the other possibility “is that monetary policy is not yet restrictive enough to restore price stability.”
+Macklem, in a speech to the chamber of commerce in Calgary, Alberta, said one possible reason for inflation staying above target was it might be taking longer for rates to work, but the other possibility “is that monetary policy is not yet restrictive enough to restore price stability.”

 He added: “And unfortunately, the longer we wait, the harder it’s likely to be to reduce inflation.”

 The central bank hiked rates by a quarter point in both June and July in a bid to tame stubbornly high inflation.
 However Macklem said that now “there is little downward momentum to underlying inflation.”

 Canada’s gross domestic product unexpectedly shrank an annualized 0.2% in the second quarter, a sign the economy could have already entered a recession as higher rates sink in.
 But inflation accelerated in July to 3.3% and core measures remained at about 3.5%.

 “I don’t think we’re in a recession,” Macklem told reporters after his speech.
 “We’re expecting low positive growth.”

 The governor also said monetary policy had been working and the inflation target is now “in sight”.

 “Maybe we don’t need to do more, but maybe we do,” he said.